brunokatekawa/brunokatekawa/README.md

 # I can help you with

+### :crystal_ball: Data Science

+The data is the fuel to the machine learning models that will be built in order to tell you what might happen in the future, for example, sales and demand forecasts.

-### :mag_right: Data Analysis
+### :mag_right: Data Analytics

 Analyze the data in order to extract meaningful insights that will leverage your business.
 The findings are clearly presented in reports or tools.

-### :crystal_ball: Data Analytics

-The data is the fuel to the machine learning models that will be built in order to tell you what might happen in the future, for example, sales and demand forecasts.

 ### :bar_chart: Dashboards